accesscode-2-1/unit-0/lessons/week-2/2015-03-21_classes-part-3.md

 ```java
 Integer number = 13;
 ```

+#### Why should you care?
+Autoboxing/unboxing is heavily used in java collections.
+More on this later!

 # Review

 > *Static method:* A *static method* is a method that belongs to a class, not an instance of the class.